MicrosoftDocs/cpp-docs/docs/mfc/reference/cstdiofile-class.md

 ### Remarks

 Reading is stopped by the first newline character.
 If, in that case, fewer than *`nMax`*-1 characters have been read, a newline character is stored in the buffer.
-A null character ('\0') is appended in either case.
+A null character (`\0`) is appended in either case.

 [`CFile::Read`](../../mfc/reference/cfile-class.md#read) is also available for text-mode input, but it does not terminate on a carriage return-line feed pair.

 > [!NOTE]
-> The `CString` version of this function removes the `'\n'` if present; the `LPTSTR` version does not.
+> The `CString` version of this function removes the `\n` if present; the `LPTSTR` version does not.

 ### Example